The Tropical Dry Forest

 Tierra Alta lies within a zone which once covered nearly the entire Pacific Coast of Mexico.
 This Tropical Dry Forest is still known for its great diversity of plant and animal species, although there is an urgent need for conservation practices that will protect the ecology of these unique coastal zones.

 Reforestation of native plants and trees is an important part of any ecologically healthy approach to land management.
 At La Tierra, no trees can be cut unless building or road sites require the tree’s removal.
-But in every case, more new trees will be planted in reforestation areas that will be removed.
+But in every case, more new trees will be planted in reforestation areas.

 People from the US and Canada often come to this area expecting a changeless pattern of green.
 But as any native can tell you, there is a dramatic winter-summer change in the appearance of the mountains that follow the coastal area.
 Most of the trees shed their leaves during the winter months.
 Many tree species produce flowers in the early spring months before the rains come in full force during July.
 These flowering trees (Primavera being an example) then produce leaves during the rainy season but only after the flowers have fallen.

 The rainy season (June-October) is accompanied by the fresh leaf growth that turns the mountainsides to a beautiful, deep green that lasts until the late fall when the deciduous cycle and dry season begin again in November.